yatesj9/timeaway_api/README.md

 # TimeAway API

-An api for submitting vacation requests.
+An api for submitting vacation requests, request start as Pending once submitted, get approved than processed.
+A task executes everyday at midnight checking the end_date, if it's older than the current day it will change the status to Completed.

 ### Dependencies